woodwardmatt/hashgraph-tools/README.md

   - An empty account
   - An account with positive hbar balance
   - An account with positive hbar balance and an NFT (one only)

+## Improvements
+The following improvements could be included in future:
+- More defensive coding around operations / variables
+- Try catch Exception blocks with logging around operations